 International students must pay non-resident tuition, in addition to enrollment fees, and are required to have health and accident insurance.
 There is no financial aid available for international students.
 More information on fees

 can be found on our Registration web page.
-For an explanation on expenses and standard student budgets, please click on this link for College Board
+For an explanation on expenses and standard student budgets, please click on this link for International Student Fees

 There is no financial aid available for international students.